- Department of Linguistics

 Linguistics Admission Requirements and Application Procedures

 Applicants to the M.A. or Ph.D. should have completed a B.A. with a specialization in linguistics.
 Applications are also invited from students with a background in other disciplines.
-Strong candidates who do not satisfy all requirements may be required to take additional undergraduate courses or may be admitted to a Qualifying year program, which permits them to make up the gaps in their background.
+Applicants showing strong evidence for truly outstanding potential but lacking a background in linguistics may be considered for admission to a Qualifying Year (QY).

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.